-There have been over 1,000 Formula 1 Grands Prix held since 1950 but, as of the start of the 2020 season, there have been only five occasions where consecutive races have been held in the same country.
+There have been over 1,000 Formula 1 Grands Prix held since 1950 but there have been only a handful occasions where consecutive races have been held in the same country.
 We take a look back at the stories of those races.

 🇮🇹 Italy, 1957

 The first time that Formula 1 hosted two consecutive races in the same country – and the first time that there were two Formula 1 races in the same country in one season – was in 1957.
 Italy was the destination for the final two rounds of the Drivers’ Championship that year.
 This was because both the Belgian and Dutch Grands Prix had been cancelled due to financial disputes.
 The first race in Italy for 1957 saw the drivers race at Pescara for the first and only time in the sport’s history.
 The Pescara circuit is the longest on which F1 has ever raced, at a whopping sixteen miles long.
 It was deemed so dangerous that Enzo Ferrari refused to send his drivers.
 Some of the drivers had never driven on the track before and, with little time to learn the circuit, the leaders qualified over 20 seconds faster than the backmarkers.
 One man who did have previous experience of the track was Stirling Moss, who won with three minutes to spare ahead of Juan Manuel Fangio.
 Moss even had time to stop for a drink during the race.

 F1 then headed to Monza three weeks later for the season-closing Italian Grand Prix and it was a familiar result, with Moss once again finishing ahead of Fangio.
 Moss’ efforts in the latter stages of the 1957 Drivers’ Championship were fruitless, as Fangio had already wrapped the title up at the German Grand Prix back in August.
 This was the final time that Monza hosted the last race of a Formula 1 season.

 🇺🇸 USA, 1980-1981